The complete guide to understanding scope 1, 2, and 3 emissions

-Launched in 1998, the GHG Protocol is the global standard framework for measuring and managing greenhouse gas emissions (GHG) from private and public sector operations, value chains, and mitigation actions.
+First published in 1998, the GHG Protocol provides a standard framework for measuring and managing greenhouse gas emissions from private and public sector operations.

-Formed through a partnership between the World Resources Institute and the World Business Council for Sustainable Development, the GHG Protocol created accounting standards, tools, and training to help businesses to measure and manage climate-warming emissions.
-Furthermore, it provides guidelines and requirements for companies, enabling them to prepare an inventory of their greenhouse gas emissions – which also includes the calculation of their corporate carbon footprint.
+Formed through a partnership between the World Resources Institute and the World Business Council for Sustainable Development, the GHG Protocol created accounting standards, tools, and training to help businesses to measure and manage emissions.
+Furthermore, it provides guidelines and requirements for companies, enabling them to prepare an emissions inventory – which also includes the calculation of their corporate carbon footprint (CCF).

-The corporate carbon footprint describes the total amount of greenhouse gas emissions (including CO2 emissions) that come from all company’s activities, including direct and indirect emissions.
-But why is it so important to reduce greenhouse emissions?
+A CCF describes the total amount of GHG emissions (including carbon emissions) generated by a company’s activities, including direct and indirect emissions.
+But why is it so important to reduce GHG emissions?

-To understand the necessity of reducing greenhouse gas (GHG) emissions, it is important to demonstrate the impact of their increase on climate change.
+To understand the necessity of reducing GHG emissions, it is important to demonstrate their impact on climate change.

-According to the sixth IPPC report, human activities, such as burning fossil fuels, cutting down forests, etc., have warmed the climate “at a rate that is unprecedented in at least the last 2000 years”.
-Human influence added enormous amounts of greenhouse gases to those naturally occurring in the atmosphere, increasing global warming, and driving climate change.
-For this reason, the Paris Agreement on Climate Change dictates a global responsibility to reduce greenhouse gas emissions and to limit the global temperature increase to 1.5 degrees above pre-industrial levels by 2050.
+According to the sixth IPCC report, human activities, such as burning fossil fuels and cutting down forests, have warmed the planet “at a rate that is unprecedented in at least the last 2000 years”.
+Industrialisation has added enormous amounts of GHGs to those naturally occurring in the atmosphere, increasing global warming and driving climate change.
+For this reason, the Paris Agreement dictates a global responsibility to reduce GHG emissions and to limit the global temperature increase to 1.5 °C above pre-industrial levels by 2050.

-The GHG Protocol Corporate Standard categorizes greenhouse gas emissions associated with a company’s Corporate Carbon Footprint (CCF) as Scope 1, Scope 2, and Scope 3 emissions.
-However, this categorization does not apply to the Product Carbon footprint (PCF), which describes the total amount of greenhouse gas emissions generated by a product or a service over the different stages of its life cycle.
+The GHG Protocol Corporate Standard categorises GHG emissions associated with a company’s CCF as scope 1, scope 2, and scope 3 emissions.
+However, this categorisation does not apply to the product carbon footprint (PCF), which describes the total amount of emissions generated by a product or a service over the different stages of its life cycle.

 Scope 1 – direct emissions

-Scope 1 emissions include direct emissions from the company’s owned or controlled sources.
-This includes on-site energy like natural gas and fuel, refrigerants, and emissions from combustion in owned or controlled boilers, and furnaces as well as emissions from fleet vehicles (e. g. cars, vans, trucks, helicopters for hospitals).
-Scope 1 emissions encompass process emissions that are released during industrial processes, and on-site manufacturing (e.g., factory fumes, chemicals).
+Scope 1 emissions include direct emissions from a company’s owned or controlled sources.
+This includes on-site energy, such as natural gas and fuel, refrigerants, and emissions from combustion in owned or controlled boilers and furnaces, as well as emissions from fleet vehicles (e.g. cars, vans, trucks, helicopters for hospitals).
+Scope 1 emissions also encompass process emissions that are released during industrial processes and on-site manufacturing (e.g. factory fumes, chemicals).

-Unlike direct emissions, the GHG Protocol defines indirect emissions as “a consequence of the activities from the reporting company but occur at sources owned or controlled by another company.”
-These include Scope 2 and Scope 3 emissions.
-However, the GHG Protocol makes a clear distinction between the two categories.
+Unlike the direct emissions that fall under scope 1, the GHG Protocol defines indirect emissions as “a consequence of the activities from the reporting company but occur at sources owned or controlled by another company.”
+These include scope 2 and scope 3 emissions.

 Scope 2 emissions – indirect emissions

-According to the GHG Protocol, Scope 2 emissions represent one of the largest sources of global greenhouse gas emissions by accounting for at least a third of it.
-That is why assessing and measuring Scope 2 emissions present a significant emissions reduction opportunity.
+According to the GHG Protocol, scope 2 emissions represent the largest source of global GHG emissions by accounting for at least a third of them.
+This means that assessing and measuring scope 2 emissions present a significant emissions reduction opportunity.
 But what do these emissions include?

-Scope 2 emissions include indirect greenhouse gas emissions from purchased or acquired energy, like electricity steam, heat, or cooling, generated off-site and consumed by your company.
-For example, electricity purchased from the utility company is generated off-site, so they are considered indirect emissions.
+Scope 2 emissions include indirect emissions from purchased or acquired energy, like electricity, steam, heat, or cooling, that is generated off-site and consumed by the reporting company.
+For example, electricity purchased from a utility company is generated offsite, so these are considered indirect emissions.

-However, if your company is for example an industrial facility that generates its energy on-site from owned or controlled sources, the greenhouse emissions associated with the energy generation are classified as direct Scope 1 emissions.
-The same applies to companies, such as electricity utilities or suppliers, which control their energy generation facilities and sell all their power into the local grid.
-The greenhouse gas emissions from these generation facilities are reported in Scope 1 emissions.
+However, if the reporting company, such as an industrial facility, generates its own energy on-site from owned or controlled sources, the emissions associated with the energy generation are classified as direct scope 1 emissions.
+The same applies to companies like electricity utilities or suppliers that possess their own energy generation facilities and sell all their power into the local grid.
+The GHG emissions from these generation facilities are reported as scope 1 emissions.

-In summary, Scope 2 encompasses indirect emissions associated only with the generation of purchased or acquired energy.
-However, other upstream emissions associated with the production and processing of upstream fuels, or transmission or distribution of energy within a grid, are tracked in Scope 3.
+In summary, scope 2 encompasses indirect emissions associated only with the generation of purchased or acquired energy.
+However, other upstream emissions associated with the production and processing of upstream fuels, or transmission and distribution of energy within a grid, are tracked in scope 3.

 Scope 3 – indirect value chain emissions

 Scope 3 includes all indirect emissions that occur in the value chain of a reporting company.
-To make a clear distinction between Scope 2 and Scope 3 categories the US Environmental Protection Agency (EPA) describes Scope 3 emissions as “the result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain.”
-Even though these emissions are out of the control of the reporting company, they can represent the largest portion of its greenhouse gas emissions inventory.
+To make a clear distinction between the scope 2 and scope 3 categories, the US Environmental Protection Agency (EPA) describes scope 3 emissions as “the result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain.”
+Even though these emissions are out of the control of the reporting company, they can represent the largest portion of its GHG emissions inventory.

-Based on the financial transactions of the reporting company, the GHG Protocol divides the Scope 3 emissions into Upstream and Downstream emissions and classifies them into 15 different categories.
+Based on the financial transactions of the reporting company, the GHG Protocol divides scope 3 emissions into upstream and downstream emissions and classifies them into 15 categories.

-Upstream emissions encompass the indirect greenhouse gas emissions within your company’s value chain related to purchased or acquired goods (tangible products) and services (intangible products) and generated from cradle to gate.
-These emissions are classified into eight categories:
+Upstream emissions encompass the indirect greenhouse gas emissions within a company’s value chain related to purchased or acquired goods (tangible products) and services (intangible products) and generated from cradle to gate:

 - Purchased goods and services